sgmurphy/wordpress-plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 <blockquote>

-For the plugin to work correctly, you must map the headers of all the column correctly and you must ensure that all of the fields you enter is in the correct format.
+Note - For the plugin to work correctly, you must map the headers of all the columns correctly and ensure that all of the fields you enter are in the correct format.

 </blockquote>

-You can create the CSV from the scratch or you can export the user CSV using the same plugin.
-You can use a spreadsheet program, such as Microsoft Excel, OpenOffice, LibreOffice, or Google Spreadsheets for creating and modifying the CSV file. <a rel="nofollow" href="https://www.webtoffee.com/how-to-save-csv-excel-file-as-utf-8-encoded/"> Save this file in UTF-8 encoding with extension .csv.  </a>
+You can create the CSV from scratch or export the user CSV using the same plugin.
+Use any spreadsheet program, such as Microsoft Excel, OpenOffice, LibreOffice, or Google Spreadsheets, to create and edit your CSV file. <a rel="nofollow" href="https://www.webtoffee.com/how-to-save-csv-excel-file-as-utf-8-encoded/"> Save this file in UTF-8 encoding with extension .csv.  </a>

 After entering all details about users in a spreadsheet, you can bulk import users to WordPress.
 With this plugin, you can also export and download user details as a CSV file.

-For more information about the setup of the plugin, refer to this article: <a rel="nofollow" href="https://www.webtoffee.com/user-import-export-plugin-wordpress-user-guide/">WordPress Users & WooCommerce Customers Import Export Plugin - User Guide.</a>
+For a step-by-step guide on setting up the plugin, check out our documentation: <a rel="nofollow" href="https://www.webtoffee.com/user-import-export-plugin-wordpress-user-guide/">WordPress Users & WooCommerce Customers Import Export Plugin - User Guide.</a>

-Watch the video on getting started with the plugin.
+Watch the video to get started with the plugin.

 [youtube https://www.youtube.com/watch?v=N-wvAtnjjpg&rel=0&showinfo=0]

-= Why choose us? =
+== Why Choose Us? ==

 <a rel="nofollow" href="https://www.webtoffee.com/">WebToffee</a> creates quality WordPress/WooCommerce plugins that are easy to use and customize.
 We are proud to have millions of customers actively using our plugins across the globe.

-**Hear it from our users**
+**Hear It From Our Users**

-> danielepais (@danielepais) ⭐⭐⭐⭐⭐
+> **danielepais (@danielepais)** ⭐⭐⭐⭐⭐
-> Great tool especially if you need to select a batch of users and some account details but not all, with this plugin you can filter what to output on your comma separated CSV file.
+> Great tool, especially if you need to select a batch of users and some account details but not all; with this plugin, you can filter what to output on your comma-separated CSV file.

-> Allan Klinbail (@aklinbai) ⭐⭐⭐⭐⭐
+> **Allan Klinbail (@aklinbai)** ⭐⭐⭐⭐⭐
 > After working for a couple of months on a new site from scratch, I didn’t want to have to issue password resets for all users.
-This allowed me to move them all, easily and simply.
+This allowed me to move them all easily and simply.

-> benlumi (@benlumi) ⭐⭐⭐⭐⭐
+> **benlumi (@benlumi)** ⭐⭐⭐⭐⭐
-> I transfered all my customers to my new website in no time and without any stress.
-Many options available to do the job.
+> I transferred all my customers to my new website in no time and without any stress.
+Many options are available to do the job.
-Perfect !
+Perfect!
 Thank you 😀

-= Premium/paid version Features =
+== Unlock More Features with the Premium/Paid Version ==

 <blockquote>